 Feline lower urinary tract disease actually is an umbrella term that includes a variety of diseases and conditions, from more moderate to severe, that impact a cat’s kidney health.

-It’s fairly obvious when developing a urinary condition: a common habit of cats with feline lower urinary tract disease is to lick themselves excessively; they may also fail to use the litter box, have difficulty urinating or urinate in small amounts, or express pain while urinating.
+It’s fairly obvious when developing a urinary tract health condition: a common habit of cats with feline lower urinary tract disease is to lick themselves excessively; they may also fail to use the litter box, have difficulty urinating or urinate in small amounts, or express pain while urinating.
 Blood in urine is of course also a sign for concern.

 - Urinary infections: the most common, urinary tract infections mean that fungi, parasites, bacteria or viruses cause discomfort in the urinary tract.
 Most of these require a simple treatment of antibiotics.
 While common in adult and older cats, however, they only account for slightly under five percent of urinary tract disease cases in younger cats and kittens.
 Younger cats’ levels of acid tend to make these infections less likely.

 - Urinary Obstruction happens when the urethra is either partially or completely blocked.
 This can cause serious urinary problems, with cats having difficulty urinating much or at all.
 It’s caused by either kidney stones or plugs, which includes excess minerals.

 - Feline Idiopathic Cystitis: Feline Idiopathic Cystitis is common in cats younger than ten years old and is actually diagnosed through the exclusion of other ailments because there is at this time no other way to identify it.
 Major stress or diet changes can cause it, and though it can be treated, chances of recurrence are hard to predict.

 Many of these kidney diseases do have multiple causes, but it is possible that improper diets, as well as too low protein or excessive minerals, can increase the risk your cat will develop these conditions.